Different Motorcycle Helmet Types

 In order for a motorcycle helmet to meet the required safety standards, it has to pass several tests administered by government organizations.
 One of these organizations is NHTSA, or National Highways Traffic Safety Administration.
 The NHTSA regulates all kinds of motor vehicles, including motorcycles.
 Before helmets can be sold, they have to go through rigorous testing procedures by NHTSA.
 Every helmet that is sold has to go through this review process at the NHTSA.

 The first test that your motorcycle helmet has to pass is what is known as the NHTSA Compliance Test.
 This test measures how strong and stable the helmet is.
 The helmet has to stay on the rider’s head and not move during the test.
-Your motorcycle helmet must be stiff enough without going over the head or moving during the test.
+Your Best Motorcycle Helmet must be stiff enough without going over the head or moving during the test.

 The next test that your full face motorcycle helmet has to pass is the side impact test.
 In this test, the head of the rider is struck by a motor vehicle while the motorcycle is in motion.
 If the helmet does not pass this test, it is not approved for use by any state participant in any type of racing or competition.